Oryn Keeley

-Oryn Keeley (born 13 January 2003) is an Australian professional rugby league footballer who plays as a forward for the Dolphins in the National Rugby League (NRL).
-He previously played for the Newcastle Knights.
+Oryn Keeley (born 13 January 2003) is an Australian professional rugby league footballer who plays as a forward for the Melbourne Storm in the National Rugby League (NRL).
+He previously played for the Newcastle Knights and Dolphins.

 Background

 Born in Gosford, New South Wales, Keeley played his junior rugby league for the Northern Lakes Warriors and The Entrance Tigers, before being signed by the Newcastle Knights.

 Playing career

 Early years

 Keeley played for the Newcastle Knights in their Harold Matthews Cup team in 2019 and the S. G. Ball Cup side from 2020 to 2022.

 Newcastle Knights (2022-23)

 In 2022, Keeley played for the Newcastle Knights' Jersey Flegg Cup team and represented the New South Wales under-19s team.
 In round 23 of the 2022 NRL season, he made his NRL debut with Newcastle against the Canberra Raiders in the Knights' 22–28 loss at McDonald Jones Stadium.
 This was his only NRL game for that season.
 In 2023, Keeley featured in only one NRL match for the Knights in 2023.